nzqpeace/spf13-vim/README.markdown

 ## [AutoClose]

 AutoClose does what you expect.
 It's simple, if you open a bracket, paren, brace, quote, etc, it automatically closes it.
-It handles curlys correctly and doesn't get in the way of double curlies for things like jinja and twig.
+It handles curly brackets correctly and doesn't get in the way of double curly brackets for things like jinja and twig.

 ## [Fugitive]